magento/devdocs/src/guides/v2.4/frontend-dev-guide/themes/theme-images.md

 ### Image lazy loading {#lazy_loading}

-When saving products, images are resized based on different properties including the `frame` variable `product_image_white_borders` in `view.xml`.
+When saving products, images are resized based on different properties including the `frame` and variable `product_image_white_borders` defined in `view.xml`.
 By default, all images have frames.
 Magento calculates the required frame size and then it allocates the image to it.
 If the image is small, the white frame will be bigger.

 The variable `product_image_white_borders` can be overwritten in a custom theme.
 If it is not defined in a custom theme, it can also be set in `app/code/Magento/Catalog/etc/view.xml`.
-Variables defined in the theme `view.xml` have a higher priority.
+Variables defined in the theme can set at `etc/view.xml` in each theme directory will have a higher priority.
 If the same variable is in a module's and also in the theme's `view.xml`, the module variable will be overwritten by the theme variable.

 If the `frame` property is enabled in the configuration file, native lazy-loading is enabled on the category product page, checkout shopping cart, and customer wish list.
-If the `frame` property is disabled, image lazy-loading is also disabled, unless the variable `enable_lazy_loading_for_images_without_borders` is enabled in `view.xml`.
+If the `frame` property is disabled, image lazy-loading is also disabled.
-This is done to prevent small images from being stretched and distorted.

-If you have images within frames, and you are sure your images are correctly sized, you can enable lazy-loading by setting `enable_lazy_loading_for_images_without_borders` to `1` in `view.xml`.